Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Direct laryngoscopy lets your doctor see deeper into your throat.
 The scope is either flexible or rigid.
 Flexible scopes show the throat better and are more comfortable for you.
 Rigid scopes are often used in surgery.

 An indirect or direct laryngoscopy helps a doctor:

 Direct rigid laryngoscopy may be used as a surgical procedure to remove foreign objects in the throat, collect tissue samples (biopsy), remove polyps from the vocal cords, or perform laser treatment.
 Direct rigid laryngoscopy may also be used to help find cancer of the voice box (larynx).

-Indirect laryngoscopy and direct flexible laryngoscopy examinations are generally done in a doctor's office.
-Most fiber-optic laryngoscopies are done by an ear, nose, and throat specialist (ENT).
-You may be awake for the examination.
+Indirect laryngoscopy and direct flexible laryngoscopy are generally done in a doctor's office.
+You may be awake for the test.